ramliprasad/django-blog/README.md

 # django-blog
-A blog create in django
+A blog created in Python Django
+Some of the Features include
+--Adding Blogs
+--Commenting on the Blogs
+--Tagging
+--Search using Solr and Haskel